-Please send your resume, 3 professional references, and a letter of interest to email@example.com
+Please send your resume, Contact info for 3 professional references, and a letter of interest.

 Applications are due right away.
-The review of applications will be ongoing until the position is filled.
+The review of applications will be ongoing until the positions are filled.

 Thank you for your interest and please note that only shortlisted candidates will be contacted.

-We recognize the importance of employment equity and workplace diversity and encourage Indigenous applicants, people of colour, all genders, and LGBT2Q+ folks to apply.
+We recognize the importance of employment equity and workplace diversity and encourage applicants who are Black, Indigenous, People of Colour, all genders, and LGBT2Q+ folks to apply.